-The RVMPO boundary resides within ancestral and unceded traditional territories of the Confederated Tribes of the Grand Ronde Community of Oregon, Confederated Tribes of Siletz Indians, the Cow Creek Band of Umpqua Tribe of Indians, and the Tolowa Dee-ni' Nation.
+The RVMPO boundary resides within ancestral and unceded traditional territories of the Cow Creek Band of Umpqua Tribe of Indians, Coquille Indian Tribe, and the Tolowa Dee-ni' Nation.
 The Indigenous people of this land never surrendered lands or resources to the United States.
 Following treaties between 1851 and 1855, Kalapuya people were dispossessed of their indigenous homeland by the United States government and forcibly removed to the Coast Reservation in Western Oregon.
 Today's descendants of the Kalapuya are citizens primarily of the Confederated Tribes of Grand Ronde Community of Oregon and the Confederated Tribes of the Siletz Indians of Oregon.
 We give our respect and appreciation to all the Kalapuya generations stewarding this land and to the many more tribes who have ancestral connections to this land.

 The United States Government's relationship with Tribal governments is set forth in the Constitution of the United States, treaties, statutes, judicial decisions, and Executive Orders and Presidential memorandum.
-Therefore, to the greatest extent practicable and to the extent permitted by law, RVMPO will consult with tribal governments prior to taking action that have substantial direct impact on federally recognized tribal governments.
+Therefore, to the greatest extent practicable and to the extent permitted by law, the RVMPO will consult with tribal governments prior to taking action that has substantial direct impact on federally recognized tribal governments.
 To ensure that the rights of sovereign tribal governments are fully respected, all such consultations are to be open and candid so that tribal governments may evaluate for themselves the potential impact of relevant proposals.